-Have you noticed that you no longer have space on your Synology Nas HDD/SSD?
-Remember, there are some Synology Packages that will use up more space than expected:
+Have you noticed that you no longer have space on your Synology NAS HDD/SSD disks?
+If you remember, there are some Synology Packages that will use up more space than expected:

 - Cloud Station/Drive: If you use Cloud Station/Drive to synchronize folders, know that syncing shared folders requires twice the space of the shared folders for version control.

 - Download Station: Temp files will take up so much space.

 - Recycle Bins of shared folders: deleted files will take up space unless you empty the Recycle Bins.
 All deleted files will go to the Recycle Bins, but will not be permanently deleted due to backup and security issues.
 To delete them permanently you must open the Recycle Bins and delete the files from there.
 This way, you will have deleted the files permanently.

 - The backup services prior to DSM 5.0 (DSM is the operating system for Synology NAS devices).